cccbyi/cccbyi.github.io/_pages/about.md

 I am pursuing my Ph.D. degree with the [School of Electronic and Information Engineering](http://eie.bjtu.edu.cn/), Beijing Jiaotong University, China, since Sep/2020.
 My supervisor is Prof. [Jiayi Zhang](https://sites.google.com/site/jiayizhang8650/).
 From Nov/2023 to Nov/2024, I was a visiting Ph.D. student at the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
 My supervisor during my visiting time at Nanyang Technological University is Prof. [Dusit Niyato](https://personal.ntu.edu.sg/dniyato/).

 My research primarily focuses on next-generation MIMO technology, including **extremely large-scale MIMO (XL-MIMO)** and **cell-free massive MIMO (CF mMIMO)**.
 Our key objective is to explore <font color="#C93756">"performance analysis and efficient design for next-generation MIMO systems"</font>.
+You can find my simulation source codes in my [GitHub](https://github.com/ZheWang77) account.
 If you are interested in our work, you can refer to this [repository](https://github.com/BJTU-MIMO) and WeChat official account (ID: BJTU MIMO) for the latest updates of our group!

 If you have any questions or have an interest in collaborating with me, please feel free to email me (zhewang_77@bjtu.edu.cn) or add my WeChat (zhewang_77)!

 News
 ======

 1. **[Sep.
 2024]** One first-author paper titled ["Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions"](https://zhewang77.github.io/files/Extremely Large-Scale MIMO Fundamentals, Challenges, Solutions, and Future Directions.pdf) has been an **ESI Highly Cited Paper**.
 1. **[Jul.
 2024]** One first-author paper titled ["Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions"](https://zhewang77.github.io/files/Extremely Large-Scale MIMO Fundamentals, Challenges, Solutions, and Future Directions.pdf) has been selected as one of the top 50 most popular articles of ***IEEE Wireless Communications***.
 1. **[May 2024]** One first-author paper titled ["Generative AI Agent for Next-Generation MIMO Design: Fundamentals, Challenges, and Vision"](https://zhewang77.github.io/files/Generative AI Agent for Next-Generation MIMO Design Fundamentals, Challenges, and Vision.pdf) has been selected in [Research Library of Large Generative AI Models in Telecom](https://genainet.committees.comsoc.org/research-library/).